 - GRE 321

 - Manya ID: MYS202108E00001I enrolled for GRE classes at Manya - The Princeton review last year.
 I had a lot of questions in my mind in the beginning because I come from a different city and I am a working professional.
 To my delight, they were answered patiently and professionally which gave me a sense of confidence.
 The faculty at Manya is really supportive and communicative.
 Everything you need for GR...

 - Dharani Prasad

 - Manya ID: VJW004I am happy to say that I have got admits from UCLA and Cornell University for M.S in chemical engineering.
-I have joined Manya Education which contributed to my success.
+I have joined Manya - The Princeton Review which contributed to my success.
 I have done my GRE coaching in the Manya-Vijayawada branch and scored 323.
 Whereas I enrolled in IELTS coaching in the Visakhapatnam branch and scored a band of 7.5.
-After attaining the test scores & enrolling ...
+After attaining the test scores...